DeepakVadgama/deepakvadgama.github.io/_posts/projects/2017-08-15-slow-moving-culture-wall.md

 Request params, Servlets + web.xml,
 Huge class for manually inject dependencies

-- Culture of complexity
+- Culture of unnecessary complexity
-Pass single tomcat, expensive restarts with jpmm having strict SLAs.
+Pass single tomcat, expensive restarts with having strict SLAs.
-Things change, tomcat shared by only 3 applications (microservices) now
+Things change, dedicated tomcats now.

 DB change dynamic update can be dangerous.
 Case in point: ThreadPool replacement on DB change.
 There is also a culture of 'what if in the future'